xlynkz/xlynkz.github.io/README.md

 3. Support international data systems, languages and currencies.
 4. Autonomously consume, integrate and act on information as to build products with an aim for profit.

-We expect to build a valuable company and may consider exiting in 2+ years.

 # Market Research
 ## 4.1 - Client Research